KAJI - Developer Guide

 Figure 3.
 Class diagram of Logic component

-4. The Scheduler is used in some command execution to schedule the due date of a chapter.
+Scheduleris used in some command execution to schedule the due date of a chapter. - The result of the command execution is passed to the

 Given below is the Sequence Diagram for interactions within the Logic component for the parse("edit 1 CS2113T") API call: